mistermania64/Hospitality-Occupancy-Sensor/README.md

 4. Do not change the variables “uart_tx_pin”, “uart_rx_pin”, and “gpio_pin” unless you are using different pin connections from Section 1.
 5. Deploy the MMWave code from your ESPHome environment.

-# 3. Website Connection Setup

-We will write this section when the MQTT Broker is operating successfully.